 If you know a child under the age of 10, chances are they think they want a pair of Beats headphones.
 That said, most of us fall into the camp that believes spending $200 pair of headphones isn’t the best investment to make, regardless of if they’re the best kids headphones.

-Editor’s note: This article was updated October 21st, 2018, to include the Puro Sound Labs BT2200 and account for price changes.
+Editor’s note: this article was updated November 21, 2018, to include the Puro Sound Labs BT2200 and account for price changes.

 What you should know about kids headphones